mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/developer/member3.rst

      Figure 3 - expeditions table

-Creation of expeditions table and types of attributes of hotels table are given below;
+Creation of expeditions table and types of attributes of expeditions table are given below;

 .. code-block:: sql